Dementia Research Breakthroughs: Promising Discoveries and Future Directions

 Various biomarkers have been discovered, including proteins, genetic factors, and other blood or cerebrospinal fluid molecules.

-By understanding the role of these biomarkers in dementia, we can improve the quality of life for patients and their families.
+By understanding the role of these biomarkers in dementia, we can improve the for patients and their families.

 As we continue to advance our knowledge and methods, we move closer towards more efficient early interventions and personalised medicine strategies.